Julia (programming language): History

+Version 0.3 was released in August 2014.
 Both Julia 0.7 and version 1.0 were released on 8 August 2018.
-Work on Julia 0.7 was a "huge undertaking" (e.g., because of an "entirely new optimizer"), and some changes were made to semantics, e.g. the iteration interface was simplified.

-Julia 1.6 was the largest release since 1.0, and it was the long-term support (LTS) version for the longest time, faster on many fronts, e.g. introduced parallel precompilation and faster loading of packages, in some cases "50x speedup in load times for large trees of binary artifacts".
-Since 1.7 Julia development is back to time-based releases.
-Julia 1.7 was released in November 2021 with many changes, e.g. a new faster random-number generator and Julia 1.7.3 fixed e.g. at least one security issue.
-Julia 1.8 was released in 2022 and 1.8.5 in January 2023, with 1.8.x improvements for distributing Julia programs without source code, and compiler speedup, in some cases by 25%, and more controllable inlining (i.e. now also allowing applying @inline at the call site, not just on the function itself).
-Julia 1.9 was released on 7 May 2023.
-It has many improvements, such as the ability to precompile packages to native machine code (older Julia versions also have precompilation for packages, but only partial, never fully to native code, so those earlier versions had a "first use" penalty, slowing down while waiting to fully compile).
-Precompiled packages, since version 1.9, can be up to hundreds of times faster on first use (e.g. for CSV.jl and DataFrames.jl), and to improve precompilation of packages a new package PrecompileTools.jl has been introduced.
-Julia 1.10 was released on 25 December 2023 with many new features, e.g. parallel garbage collection, and improved package load times and a new parser, i.e. it rewritten in Julia, with better error messages and improved stacktrace rendering.
-Julia 1.11 was released on 7 October 2024 (and 1.11.7 on 8 September 2025), and with it 1.10.5 became the next long-term support (LTS) version (i.e. those are the only two supported versions), since replaced by 1.10.10 released on 27 June, and 1.6 is no longer an LTS version.
-Julia 1.11 adds e.g. parallel garbage collection and the new public keyword to signal safe public API (Julia users are advised to use such API, not internals, of Julia or packages, and package authors advised to use the keyword, generally indirectly, e.g. prefixed with the @compat macro, from Compat.jl, to also support older Julia versions, at least the LTS version).
-Julia 1.11.1 has much improved startup (over 1.11.0 that had a regression), and over 1.10, and this can be important for some benchmarks.
+Julia 1.4 added syntax for generic array indexing to handle e.g. 0-based arrays.
+The memory model was also changed.
+Julia 1.5 released in August 2020 added record and replay debugging support, for Mozilla's rr tool.
+The release changed the behavior in the REPL (to soft scope) to the one used in Jupyter, but keeps full compatible with non-REPL code (that retains hard scope).
+Julia 1.6 was the largest release since 1.0, and it was the long-term support (LTS) version for the longest time.
+Since Julia 1.7 development is back to time-based releases, and it was released in November 2021 with e.g. a new default random-number generator and Julia 1.7.3 fixed at least one security issue.
+Julia 1.8 added options for hiding source code when compiling Julia source code to executables.
+Julia 1.9 has added the ability to precompile packages to native machine code, done automatically; to improve precompilation of packages a new package PrecompileTools.jl was introduced, for use by package developers.
+Julia 1.10 was released on 25 December 2023 with new features such as parallel garbage collection.
+Julia 1.11 was released on 7 October 2024, and with it 1.10.5 became the next long-term support (LTS) version (i.e. those became the only two supported versions), since replaced by 1.10.12 released on 16 August, and 1.6 is no longer an LTS version.
+Julia 1.11 adds e.g. the new public keyword to signal safe public API (Julia users are advised to use such API, not internals, of Julia or packages, and package authors advised to use the keyword, generally indirectly, e.g. prefixed with the @compat macro, from Compat.jl, to also support older Julia versions, at least the LTS version).